Asymptotically Optimal Algorithms for Budgeted Multiple Play Bandits: Multiple plays bandit with cost constraint

 \begin{proposition} Introduce and define the three sets

-Then $\bm q^\star$ is solution to \eqref{FractionalKnapsack} if and only if $q_a^\star = 1$ for all $a \in \cL$, $q^\star_b =0$ for all $b \in \cN$ and $\sum_{a \in \cM} c_aq_a = B - \sum_{a \in \cL} c_a$ if $\rho^\star > \rho$. \end{proposition}
+Then $\bm q^\star$ is solution to \eqref{FractionalKnapsack} if and only if $q_a^\star = 1$ for all $a \in \cL$, $q^\star_b =0$ for all $b \in \cN$ and $\sum_{a \in \cM} c_aq_a^\star = B - \sum_{a \in \cL} c_a$ if $\rho^\star > \rho$. \end{proposition}

+We would like to emphasize that, just like the quantities $Q^\star$, $q^\star$ or $\rho_a$ defined above, the quantity $\rho^\star$ defined in Proposition~\ref{prop:Oracle} depends on the value of $\rho$, the vector of cost and on the vector of means $\bm\mu$.
+When we need to materialize this dependency in $\bm\mu$ we shall use the notation $\rho^\star(\bm\mu)$, but it is sometimes omitted for the sake of readability.

-As proved in Appendix~\ref{proofs:Oracle}, the optimal strategy sorts the items by decreasing order of $\rho_a$, and include them one by one ($q^\star_a=1$), as long as the value increases and the budget is not exceeded.
-Hereafter we will write $\rho^\star(\bm\mu)> \rho$ for $\rho^{\star}$ to emphasize the dependence of $\rho^{\star}$ on $\bm\mu$.
+From Proposition~\ref{prop:Oracle}, proved in Appendix~\ref{proofs:Oracle}, the optimal strategy sorts the items by decreasing order of $\rho_a$, and includes them one by one ($q^\star_a=1$), as long as the value increases and the budget is not exceeded.
 Then we can identify two situations: if $\rho^\star(\bm\mu) = \rho$, there are not enough interesting items (i.e. such that $\rho_a > \rho$) to saturate the budget, and the optimal strategy is to include all the interesting items.
 If $\rho^\star(\bm\mu)> \rho$, some probability of inclusion is further given to the items on the margin in order to saturate the budget constraint.
 In that case, the margin is always non-empty: there exist items $a$ such that $\rho^\star(\bm\mu) = \rho_a$.